 Conveyancing takes its time and you can only move as fast as the solicitor you use (and the one the other party uses) are willing to work.

-Solicitors will throw up reasons for delays such as local authority searches – but all this information is static – it doesn’t vary from day-to-day.
-There’s really no reason why it couldn’t be available in online search form.
+Solicitors will throw up reasons for delays such as local authority searches – but all this information is static – it doesn’t vary from day to day.
+There’s really no reason why it couldn’t be available in the online search form.
 The stumbling block is that local authorities haven’t embraced that technology yet.

 Once contracts are exchanged there’s plenty of tech to help.
 Sites where you can switch energy providers, broadband and phone services (like USwitch), etc., sites to find reliable trades to help with refurbs (like CheckATrade), sites that will automate the whole moving process – and if you want to streamline the management of your property portfolio you can subscribe to a portfolio management service.